 - Help you make actionable next-step business decisions.
 SEO and analytics go hand-in-hand.
 An SEO consultant will look to see what’s working and what’s not working so they can tweak their strategies.

-Monthly reporting is included in every one of our SEO consulting packages because we need to show our clients the value of our work and what we should do next based on data.
+Monthly reporting is included in every one of my SEO consulting packages because I need to show clients the value of my work and what I think we should do next based on the data.
 More times than not, it should always be about the data!

 Search engine optimization requires ongoing education and testing, so how can you find a quality SEO consultant?
 No matter the job description, SEO consultants will usually know how to do the following:

 - They stay up to date on the evolving SEO industry.
 SEO has evolved over time and will continue to evolve in the future.
 An SEO specialist will keep up to date on research and learn about new trends in the industry.

-NOT A DAY goes by where I don’t hear about a new update from Google and need to consider how it will impact my clients, their website, and their online visibility.
+NOT A DAY goes by when I don’t hear about a new update from Google and need to consider how it will impact my clients and their online visibility.

 - They know how to conduct keyword research.
 This is the foundation of SEO and content marketing.
 Selecting the right keywords could be the difference between getting found on search engines and not getting found.

-Every consultant will have a slightly different approach to how they conduct keyword research, which is fine, but make sure you find one that has a solid approach and can properly explain why they selected the keywords they selected.
+Every consultant will have a slightly different approach to how they conduct keyword research, which is fine.
+What’s important here is that work with an SEO consultant that has a solid approach and can properly explain why they selected the keywords they selected.

-- They know how to optimize website content (aka on-page optimization).
+- They know how to optimize website content (aka on-page SEO).
 After the keyword research is done, an SEO consultant should know how to apply those important keywords to the various pages of your website.

-One new thing we’re incorporating to our content optimizations is NLP (natural language processing), which are additional keyword variations and entities that help search engines better understand the terms and concepts on your pages.
+One thing I also consider when optimizing content is incorporating NLP (natural language processing).
+These are additional keyword variations and entities that help search engines better understand the terms and concepts of your pages.